Every company can greatly benefit from outsourcing software development tasks to another team.

 Trust and good relationships automatically minimize the risk of fraud and disputes.
 So, this model is best to be used between business partners.

 Every model has its own advantages and disadvantages.
 So which one to choose?
 It depends on the market trends and estimated budget.
+So choose the best pricing model and implement the best pricing strategies for your business.

 Hence, after a proper analysis of every influencing factor, it is you who is actually going to make the decision.